-The Court of Directors grant LETTERS of CREDIT and BILLS upon the Company's Bank at ADELAIDE at PAR.
+The Court of Directors grant LETTERS of CREDIT and BILLS upon the Company's Bank at ABBLATDB at PAR.
 Approved drafts negotiated and sent for collection.
-Business with the Australian colonies generally conducted hrough the Bank's Agents.
+Busi-ness with the Australian colonies generally conducted through the Bank's Agents.

-Apply at the Company's Offices, 54, Old Broad-street, ondon.
-WILLIAM PURDY, Manager.
+Apply at the Company's Offices, 54, Old Broad-street, william PURDY, Manager.
+London.